Getting Started with Social Logins in ASP.NET Core

 }

-Observe that we’re injecting database context class via constructor along with another dependency IUserManager which takes the responsibility of handling user identity, we shall setup in the next step.
+Observe that we’re injecting database context class via constructor along with another dependency IUserManager which takes the responsibility of handling user identity, we shall set up in the next step.

 Setting up UserManager for Customized User Identity

-The UserManager class takes care of the user identity which is setup once a user login is authenticated for a given login provider.
-This is purely optional but can be necessary when we’d need to customize the already available User Identity by adding more claims respective to the application functionality (such as adding claims to represent an administrator or any other specific information out of database) which can later be used for authorizing user for accessing features or modules.
-We can make use of these added claims onto an Authorization Policy for this purpose.
+This is purely optional but can be necessary when we need to customize the already available User Identity by adding more claims respective to the application functionality (such as adding claims to represent an administrator or any other specific information out of the database) which can later be used for authorizing users for accessing features or modules.

-In our case, the UserManager class exposes two methods; one for Signing In and other for Signing out as below:
+In our case, the UserManager class exposes two methods; one for Signing In and other for Signing out as below.

 namespace OidcApp.Models.Providers